dolphindb/Tutorials_EN/ACL_and_Security.md

 | Can create or delete function view                   | Yes                   | Yes              | No               |
 | Can delete scheduled jobs submitted by other users   | Yes                   | Yes              | No               |

-**Note**: An admin cannot delete the super admin, or grant/deny privileges to the super admin.

 ### 1.3 Access Privilege Types

 DolphinDB supports the following 9 types of access privileges: